 On March 18, 2010, in accordance with KHSA Sections 4.1.1 and 7.3.9, PacifiCorp filed an application requesting authorization to begin collecting dam removal surcharges from its California customers and seeking authorization to transfer Project facilities to the Dam Removal Entity.
 This application included supporting testimony regarding the rate-related costs, benefits and risks to customers of the KHSA as compared to relicensing.
 In its application, PacifiCorp also requested that the depreciation schedule for Project facilities be adjusted in contemplation of their anticipated removal in 2020.
 On May 6, 2011, the CPUC issued a final decision approving 1) the request for a surcharge of \$13.76 million collected over nine years; 2) institution of two trust accounts for the deposit of the surcharge; and 3) depreciation of the rate base of the Klamath River Project assets, and amortization of the relicensing and settlement costs associated with the Klamath River Project, on an accelerated basis.
 On June 6, 2011, PacifiCorp filed an advice letter requesting approval of revised tariffs adding the Klamath Surcharge.
-The trust accounts must be established by the California Public Utilities Commission before PacifiCorp can begin collecting the surcharge.
+The trust accounts were established with an independent financial institution by the California Public Utilities Commission in January 2012 and PacifiCorp began assessing the surcharge on January 10, 2012.